es-progress/shell/docs/lib/git.md

 ## ggit-base

-Rebase source onto target and force-push rebased branch to remote.
+Rebase source onto target and forcefully push rebased branch to the remote repository.

 **Usage**